LuisPalacios/Common-iOS_OSX-Framework/README.md

 <a name="staticlibrary" />
-iOS Framework: Create the Static Library Target
+iOS Framework: Static Library Target
 ----------------------------------------

 ### Step 1: Create a New "Cocoa Touch Static Library" Project

-The product name will be the name of your framework, in my case, `LPrncryptor` will generate `LPrncryptor.framework` once we've set up the project.
+First step is to create a new project.
+Choose the same name that you want your Future framework to have.
+In my case the product name will be `LPrncryptor`, you'll see later that my framwork will also be named `LPrncryptor.framework`, so lets go ahead:

 - Xcode->File New Project->iOS Framework & Library->Cocoa Touch Static Library
 - Product Name: LPrncryptor